andomorphia/yummy-recipes/README.md

 + Webpack

 ## Fun things to do soon:
-+ Get more data (more recipes) to play with pagination
++ Get more data (more recipes) to play with pagination and/or lazy loading
-+ Test some animations/transitions here and there
++ --Test some animations/transitions here and there--
 + Do some testing with Jest
 + Set up a proper production build
-+ More things I can't think about right know
++ More things I can't think about right know 🤔

 ## How to use:
 + `npm install` or `yarn`